wp-plugins/twitter-feed-afo/readme.txt

 * This plugin supports twitter api v1.1 so no worries.

 = Important =
-* You need to create a new twitter app to get all the required data.
+* You need to create a new twitter app to get this plugin working.
 * Please log in to <a href="https://apps.twitter.com/">https://apps.twitter.com/</a> with your twitter account Username and Password.
 And click on the Create new app button.
 * A new window will open.
 Enter all the relevant data, and follow the instructions.
 Your new app will be created.
 * Now on the API Keys tab you will get all the data required for the plugin.
-* #For Access Token and Access Token Secret#
+* For Access Token and Access Token Secret
 * Click the Generate Access Token button and your access token and key will be created.
+* You need to enter all these data at the plugin's settings page.

 == Installation ==